DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

-Optimizing performance is beyond the scope of this demo, but keeping Runners on stand-by, ready to launch new jobs seems like a reasonable step towards minimizing response time in starting jobs.
+Optimizing performance is beyond the scope of this demo, but keeping Runners on stand-by, ready to launch new jobs seems like a reasonable step towards minimizing job startup time.

 #### How it works